patientzero/timage-icann2019/README.md

 ```
 ## Recurrence plots/ threshholded recurrence plots
 In essence Reccurrence plots are a N-dim to 2-dim subspace mapping.
-This mapping is done by computing the point wise distances between all samples of the time series.
+This mapping is done by computing the point wise distances between all samples of a time series.
 This always leads to a symetric matrix that can be plottet.
-The formula describing this plots then applies a Heavside function that requries Epsilon threshhold value.
+The formula describing this plots then applies a Heavside function that requries an Epsilon threshhold value.
 <img src="figures/recurrenceplot.png" height=50>

-We did not want to tune this hyper parameter so we plottet the pointwise distances after min max scaling.
+We did not want to tune this hyper parameter so we plottet the pointwise distances after min-max scaling.
 As an easy step to handle outliers we cut of distances larger than three times the standard deviation of all computed distances in the training set.

 <img src="figures/unthresholded.png" with="300">\